-As assessment bodies for the performance of teachers are considered the individuals or groups responsible for its implementation.
+Implementation of teacher’s evaluation: As assessment bodies for the performance of teachers are considered the individuals or groups responsible for its implementation.
 Their role is pivotal, as they are the ones that will use the research methodology to gather data and, based upon those data, either they themselves or other groups will carry out the value assessment.
 It is clear that the expectations placed on the assessment bodies are many and particular; in order to live up to those expectations, they need to have knowledge and skills regarding the theoretical, scientific and methodological background of teacher evaluation and evaluation in general.
 In addition, it is considered essential to have research skills, as they will be the ones to collect the data, and knowledge of the pedagogical science and the subject matter.
 Finally, experience in education and the teaching profession is useful in order to understand and take into account the specificities introduced by the work framework in the teachers’ evaluation.
 In Greece, as assessment bodies for the performance of teachers appear various persons or groups that are usually very close to the teachers and their work (Andreadakis & Maggopoulos, 2005; Apostolopoulos, 2014; Kassotakis, 2013; Matsangouras, 2019).
 For example, the Ministry of Education & Religious Affairs usually proposes the Education Counsellor (in previous years the School Counsellor) and the school principal as assessment bodies for the performance of teachers.
 However, other assessment bodies also appear in the wider debate, such as colleagues (peer-to-peer evaluation), the teachers themselves (the case of self-evaluation), the mentor and external evaluators, who may come from different sectors.
 At the methodological level, it is usually suggested to use the classroom observation, pre- and post-observation interviews, study of records, portfolio, and conduct of surveys with the use of tools such as questionnaires.
 In this case, the evaluator usually gathers information from parents, students and colleagues of the evaluated teacher (Apostolopoulos, 2014; Maggopoulos, 2005; MacBeath, 2008;).
 Although in some countries the opinion of students and parents seems to have a weighty importance in teacher evaluation, several researchers (Almutairi & Shraid, 2021; Maggopoulos, 2005) suggest that the relevant findings should be interpreted with special attention.
 No such suggestions have been made in Greece.

-There is a considerable differentiation of the teachers’ evaluation in different countries due to the crucial role played by social, cultural and economic variances (Athanasoula-Repa, 2005; Solomon, 1998).
+Teachers’ evaluation in different countries: There is a considerable differentiation of the teachers’ evaluation in different countries due to the crucial role played by social, cultural and economic variances (Athanasoula-Repa, 2005; Solomon, 1998).
 At European level, many countries have, since the 1980s, been prompted by the priorities of the European educational policy to either adapt or re-implement teacher evaluation.
 In several cases, the teachers’ evaluation is integrated in the schools evaluation, as priority is given to decentralization on the one hand and school autonomy on the other.
 In other cases, teachers’ evaluation is under the direct control of the central administration of education, thus emphasizing on external evaluation and accountability (Katsarou and Dedouli, 2008).
 These two approaches may sometimes be combined.

 In addition, there are variations in many other individual issues, such as the assessment bodies and criteria, as well as the use and disclosure of the findings of the evaluation (Adnot, Dee, Katz, & Wyckoff, 2017; Croft, Guffy, & Vitale, 2018; Dounavis & Zbainos, 2020; Jiang, Sporte, & Luppescu, 2015; Steinberg & Sartain, 2015; Walsh, Joseph, Lakis, & Lubell, 2017).
 What is commonplace, however, is the belief that teacher evaluation is a necessary condition for improving the educational work at the levels of classroom, school, and education system.